StatCan/aaw-kubeflow-profiles-controller/README.md

 - Egress from unclassified workloads
 - Egress from unclassified workloads to the ingress gateway
 - Egress to port 443 from protected-b workloads
-- Egress to the daaas-system
 - Egress to vault
 - Egress to pipelines
-- Egress to MinIO
 - Egress to Elasticsearch
 - Egress to Artifactory